-Pakistan is a major source of classic minerals but also fantastic rare gems, among them unique trichroic Lazurite, amazing Värynyenite or Axinite with blue or green zoning.
-The collection brings together a quite large selection or the very rare stones from Pakistan and Afghanistan.
+Pakistan is a major source of beautiful classic minerals but also fantastic rare gems.
+The collection brings together a quite large selection or the rarest gems from Pakistan and Afghanistan like Brookite, Anatase or the trichroic lazulite among others

 Ferro-Axinite is a rage gem.
 This one comes from Balochistan and has a rare blue zoning